KetaoChen/LeetCode/DP/README.md

 1. Bit Mask:
 Use bit to represent state, and O(1) time complexity to check the state.
 2. Elimination variable:
 When there is relationship between the varibles in the state, we can utilize the relationship to reduce dimension.
+(Avg, Diff, Sum)
 3. Use pi array to backtrack the path and print it out.
 (TSP 943, SuperSequence 1092)
+4. Prefix Sum: The current dp[i][j] is related to the prefix sum of dp[i-1][0:k] (903 DI Seq)
+5. Utilize all the information from the problem.
+The range of values.
+(Value backpack.
+ABC_DP_E)